25 signatures reached

 we seek a new approach.

-"We – citizens, workers, leaders, managers, carers, parents – are ready to be part of the plan.
+"We – citizens, workers, leaders, managers, carers, parents, activists or professionals or both – are ready to be part of the End Poverty plan.
 We all need to own this plan: to know the goals and own them.

 Together we wish to take part in a strong participatory process to make the next Anti-Poverty Plan the best ever.
 Those who live with poverty and social exclusion deserve it.
 They also should have the opportunity help develop this new plan.
 And when the plan is in place they should be able to play their part to ensure it is implemented.